3a1/Evelion/README.md

 ## Features

 * Simply and Clear Interface: Evelion has a clear and simple interface in which is easy to access all the features.
-Evelion provides a esp customizations thats make easy to choose what you want to use at the moment.
+Evelion provides a esp customizations thats make easy to cusomize esp colors on your own.
 * Stream Proof: Evelion is built as other window with ImGui to be on top of the counter-strike process, which allows to record videos or streaming with obs and cheat does not show up.
 This means you can create content and always be on top of scoreboard!
 * Bypass: Evelion bypass various anti-cheat systems.
 Soon as it external, it bypass all server side anti-cheats.
 Includes Wargods, Demo Checkers, SMAC and many others.